Dennis-The14th-web/GifTastic/README.md

 ## More Info

-- Layout and background styling was programed with HTML5, CSS3, Bootstrap4 and Google Fonts
+- Application layout and styling was programed with HTML5, CSS3, Bootstrap4 and Google Fonts

-- Buttons animals array and add button by user text input also with the gif still at initialization and animation display when clicked  was programmed with jQuery
+- Buttons, animals array and the add new button by user text input, also with the gif still at initialization and animation display when clicked  was programmed with jQuery

-- Gif image display and it's rating on click button was generated with AJAX call using a queryURL Giphy API key and the right perameters to GET appropriate response
+- Gif image display and it's rating on click button was generated with AJAX call using a queryURL with Giphy API key and the right perameters to GET the appropriate response

 ## Note

-- Gif images Spin/Rotate animation on initail animal button click and app mobile responsiveness was intiated with CSS3
+- Gif images Spin/Rotate animation on initial animal button click and app mobile responsiveness was intiated with CSS3

 - Alert pop up response when user click Submit button on a blank text input was initiated with javaScript